-One of the most frequently asked question by new or perspective homeschool moms is, “How do I schedule homeschool?”
+One of the most frequently asked questions by new or prospective homeschool moms is about scheduling, “How do I schedule homeschool?”
 I get it, there is so much to do already just because you are a mom.
 How can you really do one more thing?
 The thought of running a school in our home is exhausting.

 Before I began homeschooling, I was a classroom teacher.
 My whole day was ruled by bells, checklists, and deadlines.
 When I transitioned to homeschooling, I did what I knew best, schedules, checklists, and deadlines.
 Just because I was doing it at home, didn’t mean I liked it any better.
 We were new homeschoolers with no family support.
 Plus, I was going through the most challenging time of my life.
 “Doing school” was exhausting and it just made everything else more complicated.
 That is until I learned the real secret of scheduling homeschool.